 Gary Polivnick (Treasurer)

-Tanya Barrington is an energetic worker supporting charities and has been involved in fund raising activities for a number of years.
-Tanya has a great interest in the Arts, particularly Ballet.
+Tanya Barrington is an energetic worker supporting charities and has been involved in fundraising for a number of years.
+Tanya has a great passion for dance.

-Fiona Thornton runs her own consultancy company specializing in change management and customer relationship management.
-She is an avid fan of the ballet and the Arts in general.
+Fiona Thornton runs her own consultancy specialising in people and change management.
+Fiona is an avid fan of the ballet and dance more generally.

-The Friends of The Australian Ballet are always looking for volunteer help to support us in our activities.
-If you are interested in becoming a volunteer send your details to firstname.lastname@example.org with an expression of interest.
+The Friends of The Australian Ballet are always looking for volunteers and internship candidates.
+If you are interested please send your details with an expression of interest to firstname.lastname@example.org

 Existing members can update details or access their FAB account here.